-Other receivables are recognised at amortised cost, less any provision for impairment.
+Other receivables are recognised at amortised cost, less any allowance for expected credit losses.

 Intangible assets

 Intangible assets acquired separately are measured on initial recognition at cost.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortization and accumulated impairment losses.
 The useful life of the intangible asset recognized is assessed as finite.